Your cookie preferences

 Is it easy to switch broadband provider?

-The switching process should be almost wholly managed for you by your new provider.
-Once you provide your details and select a switching date, the rest is done for you.
+The switching process is almost wholly managed for you by your new provider.
+Once you provide your details to your new provider and select a switching date, the rest is done for you.

 Read more...